Millie Bobby Brown: Business ventures

-Brown launched her own cosmetics and fashion brand, Florence by Mills on 25 August 2019.
+Brown launched her own cosmetics and fashion brand, Florence by Mills, on 26 August 2019.
 The brand has been marketed toward Gen Z adolescent girls, and the products are intended to fit young people's skin.
-Brown later added fashion and clothing, which is only available online and cannot be bought in stores.
+Brown later added fashion and clothing, only available online and not in stores.

-She collaborated with Converse called "Millie By You," which launched on 11 July 2019.
+She collaborated with Converse called "Millie By You", which launched on 11 July 2019.
 This was a customizable collection featuring classic Chuck Taylor styles with designs inspired by her love for the ocean and whales.
-In late 2019, she released a second Converse collaboration called "Millie By You," which included three new sneakers inspired by her love of DIY crafting.
+In late 2019 she released a second Converse collaboration, also called "Millie By You", that included three new sneakers inspired by her love of DIY crafting.

-Brown became the face of Pandora's new Pandora Me collection, which launched in October of that year.
+Brown then became the face of Pandora's new Pandora Me collection in October of 2019.
 The brand announced a two-year partnership with Brown, who helped promote the line of customizable charms, bracelets, and earrings focused on self-expression.
-She also hosted "Pandora Me Charm Academy" events in New York, London, and Shanghai to celebrate the collection.
+She also hosted "Pandora Me Charm Academy" events to celebrate the collection.

 In early 2020, she collaborated with Vogue Eyewear to co-design a collection of sunglasses and eyeglasses inspired by the 1990s, her travels, and her personal aesthetic.
-Key features included pastel colors, interesting shapes, and 90s retro-chic materials.
+Key features included pastel colors, interesting shapes, and '90s retro-chic materials.
 Some models came with a unique crossbody pouch.

-Brown worked with Chips Ahoy on cookies inspired by Stranger Things, released as part of promotion for the series' fifth season in 2025.
+Brown worked with Chips Ahoy on cookies inspired by Stranger Things as part of the promotion for the series' fifth season in 2025.

 Media image

-Brown has been branded a "stream queen" by some media due to her predominantly appearing in content originally released on streaming services, mainly Netflix.
+Brown has been dubbed a "Stream Queen" by some media outlets due to her predominantly appearing in content originally released on streaming services, mainly Netflix.
 Louis Chilton of The Independent wrote that while actors were often segregated based on medium such as film or television, "as the money and creative prestige migrated to television, the line between movie stars and TV actors has become more porous, and it was into this amorphous environment that streaming was born – meaning that there's never really been such a thing as a 'streaming actor'.
 Until Brown, that is".